liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

 means that you don't have to execute the entire process again.
 You can check the status of your upgrade by executing `upgrade:list {module_name}`.

-For example entering `upgrade:list com.liferay.iframe.web` will result in the following output:
+For example, entering `upgrade:list com.liferay.iframe.web` results in the following output:

     Registered upgrade processes for com.liferay.iframe.web 0.0.1
 	   {fromSchemaVersionString=0.0.1, toSchemaVersionString=1.0.0, upgradeStep=com.liferay.iframe.web.upgrade.IFrameWebUpgrade$1@1537752d}

-Note the version at the end of the first line "0.0.1".
+Note the version at the end of the first line: `0.0.1`.

-Entering `upgrade:execute com.liferay.iframe.web` followed by `upgrade:list com.liferay.iframe.web` again will result in the following output with the version now being 1.0.0:
+Entering `upgrade:execute com.liferay.iframe.web` followed by `upgrade:list
+com.liferay.iframe.web` again results in the following output with the version now being `1.0.0`:

     Registered upgrade processes for com.liferay.iframe.web 1.0.0
 	   {fromSchemaVersionString=0.0.1, toSchemaVersionString=1.0.0, upgradeStep=com.liferay.iframe.web.upgrade.IFrameWebUpgrade$1@1537752d}